 Presence of stored wealth , in every form: material, aesthetic, historical, and linguistic:"cultural capital". bhava-2 shows the identity and values of the family lineage in which you were raised.
 How those values become articulated depends on L-2 and other connections to bhava-2.

-"Wealth" is the power to manifest, the power to create good experiences, the power to be well. bhava-2 and L-2 indicate
+"Wealth" is the power to manifest, the power to create the experience of well-being = the power to be well. bhava-2 and L-2 indicate

 Food stuffs, food storage, food values

 2nd-from = mouth and what goes into the mouth.